 Explanation

-1. Initialization: We find the maximum ability of the workers and initialize an array jobs to store the maximum profit for each difficulty level up to this ability.
+- Initialization: We find the maximum ability of the workers and initialize an array

-2. Populate Jobs Array: We iterate over the given jobs, updating the jobs array to reflect the maximum profit achievable for each difficulty level.
+array to reflect the maximum profit achievable for each difficulty level. - Cumulative Maximum Profit: We update the

-Space Complexity: O(d) due to the jobs array.
+due to the jobs

 Using Efficient Approach 2: Two Pointers and Sorting